 Tips for a positive mindset: when motivation fails us

-The next time you start worrying about the things you haven’t done, haven't started, or feel demotivated by a long list of ‘to-do’s’, have a go at these simple steps to try and reset your mindset;
+The next time you start worrying about the things you haven’t done, haven't started, or feel demotivated by a long list of ‘to-do’s’, have a go at these simple steps to reset your mindset;

 Stop.
 Find a quiet space to reflect, free from interruption and take some big deep breaths.